Restaurant Calculations: Financial Metrics Every Restaurateur Should Track to Outperform the Competition

 (volume of traffic in the base period/volume of traffic in the current period) – 1

-To improve your restaurant foot traffic, there are a number of strategies you can implement.
+To improve your restaurant foot traffic, there are several strategies you can implement.

 For starters, you can expand your sales channels.
-For example, if your restaurant is very busy at dinner, expand to off-premise.
-With delivery and drive-thru, you can serve those customers you have to turn away because your dining area is too packed.
-You may even have enough off-premise traffic to consider opening a ghost kitchen.
+For example, if your restaurant is very busy at dinner, expand to off-premises.
+With delivery and drive-through, you can serve those customers you have to turn away because your dining area is too packed.
+You may even have enough off-premises traffic to consider opening a ghost kitchen.

 Average Check